shawnsoltesz/FirstBankOfSuncoast/README.md

 - Welcome to First Bank of Suncoast

-Transaction menu tree - display all on one screen, do not create a decision tree with multiple entries to accomplish a task.
+Transaction options - display all on one screen, do not create a decision tree with multiple layers for a drill down to accomplish a task.

-Menu option for user to make a deposit transaction for savings.
+- Menu option for user to make a deposit transaction for checking.
-Menu option for user to make a deposit transaction for checking.
+- Menu option for user to make a deposit transaction for savings.
-Menu option for user to make a withdraw transaction for savings.
+- Menu option for user to make a withdraw transaction for checking.
-Menu option for user to make a withdraw transaction for checking.
+- Menu option for user to make a withdraw transaction for savings.
+- Menu option for user to see the balance of checking account.
-Menu option for user to see the balance of my savings and checking.
+- Menu option for user to see the balance of savings account.

+(Potential Layout) -

 Deposit: